dcl-2017-04/curriculum/docs/manip-basics.md

 <small>(Leads to: [Exploratory data analysis](eda.md), [Summarise and mutate helpers](manip-helpers.md), [Select and arrange](select-arrange.md), [Window functions](window-functions.md))</small>

 Some basic data manipulation is essential for many visualisations.
 Here you'll the learn the most important dplyr functions: `filter()`, `mutate()`, and `group_by()` + `summarise()`.
+Don't try and memorise the details of every verb, and the vector functions that you might use with them.
+Instead, focus on the big picture, and make sure you've familiarised yourself with the cheatsheet so that you can get the details (with `?`) when you need them.

 ## Readings